bluecaret/carettab/README.md

 Get CaretTab from the [Chrome Web Store](https://chrome.google.com/webstore/detail/carettab-new-tab-page/cojpndognjdcakkimaloeealehpkljna?hl=en-US)

 ## Features
-- Display time and date on new tab page (time shows on tab).
+✔ Display time and date on new tab page.
+✔ Digital/Analog clock options.
-- Add 3 additional clocks with customizable label and timezone.
+✔ Add 3 additional clocks with labels.
+✔ Customizable timezones for all clocks.
-- Search Google/Bing/DuckDuckGo from new tab page.
+✔ Search Google/Bing/Baidu and more from new tab page.
-- Display up to six favorite links for quick access.
+✔ Display up to six favorite links for quick access.
-- Include a custom message on the page.
+✔ Include a custom message on the page.
-- Choose from a handful of different color themes or choose your own custom color.
+✔ Choose from a several different color themes or choose your own custom colors.
+✔ Select your desired size.
+✔ Choose from a handful of fonts.
-- Customize everything!
-Toggle the time, seconds, time format, date, date format, search engine, and more.
+✔ Customize everything!
+Toggle the time, seconds, time format, date, date format, search engine, 24 hour time, week numbers, tab title and more.
-- Chrome Sync support.
+✔ Chrome Sync support.
 Keep your settings across all devices.
 (Requires storage permissions)

 Have any suggestions?
 Let me know on Twitter @BlueCaret

 ## Changelog

+### 2.0.0
+- Fonts!
+Change the font for a different style.
+- Scaling!
+Scale the size of the elements down or up.
+- More brackets!
+Change the style of brackets.
+- Analog!
+Choose between a digital and analog clock.
+- Primary timezone!
+Select a timezone for the primary clock.
+- Week Numbers!
+Show the week number below the date.
+- Delimiter Options!
+Change the style of the date's delimiter.
+- More search!
+Additional search engines available.
+- Dimming!
+Lower opacity of additional elements.
+- Themes!
+Additional color themes to choose from.
+- Minimal!
+Hide the settings button for a minimal look.
+- Restyled!
+An improved and updated settings panel.
+- Responsive!
+Even more responsive at various window sizes.
+- Efficient!
+Less CPU and Memory usage.

 ### 1.2.0
 - Added Google Chrome Sync support - Suggested by 'Joel Gwartney' and 'C. Coates'